simonguest/protractor-compass/README.md

 compass.waitFor('You are signed in.', 'Welcome', 'Sign Out'); // Passes if all three are found on the page, otherwise fails
 ```

-By default Compass will wait for 3000ms before timing out (and failing the test).
+By default, Compass will wait for 3000ms before timing out (and failing the test).
 This can be adjusted by passing a timeout value as an argument:

 ```js
 var compass = require('protractor-compass')({timeout:10000});